Skip to content

 4. CPU Performance (Auxiliary Role)

-5. Storage Speed (SSD is Better than HDD)
+5. Storage Speed (SSD is better than HDD)

 • Integrated Graphics and CPU Operation: If you don't have a dedicated GPU, you can still use integrated graphics (such as Intel Iris Xe) or rely entirely on the CPU to run the model.
-However, the performance will be greatly limited.
+However, performance will be greatly limited.
 It is recommended to focus on running 7B or even smaller, highly optimized models and use technologies such as quantization to reduce resource requirements.

-How to Run a Local Model?
+How to run a local model?

 For beginners, it is recommended to use some user-friendly tools that simplify the process of running local models: